Credit System Design

 - Build toward their first slot reservation

-For the credit economy to stay healthy, the total credits earned by all players each season must be enough to fill all 10 MGE slots across all 6 MGEs.
-The total medal value across all 10 slots is 360, so at a given multiplier the credits consumed per season are:
+For the credit economy to stay healthy, the total credits earned by all players each season must be enough to fill all 50 MGE slots across all 6 MGEs.
+With 680 total medals across all 50 slots, the credits consumed per season are:

 | Multiplier | 1st Place Cost | Total credits consumed/season | Fully active players needed |